victor-gesit/inverted-index-api/README.md

 * Click send to get a response of each term you searched, and an array of numbers indicating what book they appear in

 ## Running on Heroku
-* Connect to `not yet ready` and follow the steps stated above.
+* Connect to [inVidex](https://invidex.herokuapp.com/) and follow the steps stated above.
 Change the url path accordingly, to switch from create to search index

 ## Sample Outputs